OmarMoghazy/ibm-watson-assistant-security/README.md

     });
   </script>
   ```
   The JWT that we generated is added to the `identityToken` option, which is the only line that we need to add manually.
-The rest is generated automatically and can be found in 'Embed' tab of the integration options on your IBM Watson Assistant instance dashboard.
+The rest is generated automatically and can be found in 'Embed' tab of the integration options on the IBM Watson Assistant instance dashboard.